 A12.1 General—The purpose of this break-in is to properly stabilize engine performance by breaking-in new engine components and to passivate any engine-build silicon and fluid remnants.
 Such silicon can leach into the engine oil and cause elevated aeration levels.

-A12.2 Measure oil consumption, crankcase pressure and blowby.
-Aeration measurement equipment is optional.

-A12.3 Measure the mass fraction of silicon in the fresh oil using the ICP-AES Test Method D5185.
+A12.2 Measure the mass fraction of silicon in the fresh oil using the ICP-AES Test Method D5185.

-A12.4 Install a new Caterpillar IR-1808 oil filter Charge the engine, as described in 10.2.2.1, with the Cat DEO-ULS 15W-40 oil or an equivalent Caterpillar certified CJ-4 10W-40 oil.
+A12.3 Install a new Caterpillar IR-1808 oil filter.

+A12.4 Charge the engine, as described in 10.2.2.1, with the Cat DEO-ULS 15W-40 oil or an equivalent Caterpillar certified CJ-4 10W-40 oil.

+A12.5 Engine Warm-up and Break-in—Prior to firing the engine, ensure that the oil temperature is at least 15 °C. The oil gallery startup pressure shall be at least 350 kPa.
+Perform a timing calibration for the engine control software and timing sensor components as specified in Caterpillar Service Manual Form SEN R 9700 and Caterpillar Parts Manual C-13 On-Highway Engine, Media number SEBP373514.
+If the coolant temperature is less than 18 °C, the engine will operate under cold mode thereby preventing the timing calibration procedure from being performed.
+When this happens, start the engine and allow it to idle until the speed drops from 1000 r/min to 600 r/min, signaling that the coolant temperature has exceeded 18 °C. After the timing calibration is completed, continue break-in conditions as shown in Table A12.1.
+Turn on the external oil weigh system pumps at the beginning of stage 2.

-14A12.5.1 At the completion of the initial 60 min break-in, shut the engine down as follows:
+A12.5.1 At the completion of the initial 60 min break-in, shut the engine down as follows:

+A12.5.2 Ramp in 30 s from test conditions to stage 2 of the warm-up conditions (Table A12.2), running for 5 min at stage 2, ramping in 30 s to stage 1, running for 5 min at stage 1, and then stopping the engine.

+Note 1—This shutdown differs from that described in 10.3.1.

 A12.6 Valve Lash Adjustment—Allow the engine to cool for a minimum of 4 h and then perform the valve lash adjustment as described in Caterpillar Service Manual Form SEN R 9700 and Caterpillar Parts Manual C-13 On-Highway Engine, Media number SEBP373514.

 A12.7 Monitoring the Amount of Silicon in the Engine: